whitebird-roman-gruzd/whitebird-en-docs/sdk/README.md

 ### Optional SDK configuration parameters

-**externalUserId** - string, should be provided by the merchant to link WhiteBird users with merchant’s users.
+**externalClientId** - string, should be provided by the merchant to link WhiteBird users with merchant’s users.

 **email** - string, allows pre-filling the email field to reduce user actions during WhiteBird login.